The Museum is closed due to COVID-19 lockdown restrictions. We hope to reopen on Saturday May 22nd.

 Next Spring, the Museum and Civic Trust will be mounting a new show called The Gosticks of Sleaford to celebrate the life and works of Les.

 General information about your visit when the Museum reopens:

-- After the November 2020 lockdown, we intend to open the Museum on Saturdays only, from 10am till 3pm, .
+- When we are allowed, we intend to open the Museum on Saturdays only, from 10am till 3pm, .
 We hope to increase opening times in due course.

 - Only 4 visitors are allowed into the Museum at one time, and two volunteers are present to assist if required.

 - A logical route around the Museum has been suggested by tape and floor markings, allowing visitors to physically distance.
 Perspex screens are in place at the reception desk.

 - Visitors are requested to sign a NHS Test & Trace list, to wear a face covering during their visit, and to use the hand sanitiser provided before entering and leaving the Museum.